Norms and expectations

 - What can David do to rekindle and then maintain the positive culture that was so much a part of the organisation?

-- What activities could you do to nurture a positive workplace culture?
+- Thinking about your own organisation, what could you do to nurture a positive workplace culture?

 - How are people supported and encouraged to positively challenge poor practice?

-How to set norms and expectations in your workplace
+How to set norms and assumptions in your organisation

 - explains what each principle means to people providing care and support